Kim Aabech: AGF

 Aabech signed a one-year contract with AGF as a free agent on 18 August 2014 and joined the club at the same time as new teammate Darnel Situ.

 Aabech was one of the driving forces for AGF's team in the 2014–15 season and was one of the main reasons why AGF returned to the Superliga from the 1st Division.
 Jens Jønsson was officially named "Player of the Year" in AGF, but the fans eventually chose Aabech as "Fans' Player of the Year in AGF" via the fan site morethanaclub.dk, while Jønsson and Mate Vatsadze took 2nd and 3rd place, respectively.

 When Glen Riddersholm took over as head coach, and the club signed club legend Morten "Duncan" Rasmussen, Aabech was left out of the starting lineup, and although he appeared as a substitute several times during spring of 2016, his contract was not extended.

 Later career

 After AGF's final match of the 2015–16 season against FC Copenhagen, Aabech announced that he moved to AC Horsens.
 There, he only played for one season, after which he did not receive a contract extension.

 After leaving Horsens, Aabech signed with third-tier 2nd Division club Hvidovre IF in June 2017, where his father, Hans Aabech had also played.
 In June 2019, Aabech signed a contract extension with Hvidovre, who had meanwhile won promotion to the second-tier 1st Division.
 At that point he had scored 27 goals in 62 appearances for the club.
-39-year old Aabech left Hvidovre at the end of the 2021-22 season.
+39-year old Aabech left Hvidovre at the end of the 2021–22 season.

-On 27 June 2022, Aabech joined VB 1968.
-In March 2023, 39-year old Aabehc moved to BK Avarta.
+On 27 June 2022, Aabech joined Denmark Series club VB 1968.
+In March 2023, 39-year old Aabech moved to Avarta in the same division.

+In August 2023, 40-year old Aabech joined GVI.
+In the summer of 2024 he returned to VB 1968, which had changed its name to FC Gladsaxe since his last time at the club.